mixpanel/docs/pages/docs/cohort-sync/integrations/moengage.md

 You can use events from your MoEngage integration to perform deeper analysis in Mixpanel.

-Events coming from MoEngage are marked with the property `$partner_id`.
+Events coming from MoEngage are marked with the property `$source`.

 Mixpanel will exempt certain messaging outreach events from MTU calculations, meaning you're free to send campaigns to dormant users without them counting towards MTU billing (only once a user engages with a message will they then be counted towards that tally).